-Two much used books one with old and one with more modern patterns.
+Two much-used books one with old and one with more modern patterns.

 A couple of friends asked me to make a wall hanging for their summer cottage.
 The cottage is in an area where a lot of rhubarb and old sorts of apples and pears are cultivated.
-So we decided the wall hangning should be an embroidery of a rhubarb plant.
+So we decided the wall hanging should be an embroidery of a rhubarb plant.

 “Skapande broderi”, or Creative embroidery”, is an association with enthusiasts who love creative textile works.
 Collaboration with museums in Stockholm has resulted in exhibitions with the works of the members.
 One project was medieval inspired work in collaboration with the Swedish History Museum.
 During that period I stitched those two pictures.